Outlawed Orgasms: Places Where Vibrators Are Illegal [2024 Data]

 Before we dive into the illegality of sex toys, let’s establish some context.
 Over half the women in the U.S. use vibrators, and a large portion of men do as well.

 Worldwide data is uncertain, but it’s safe to assume that developed nations have similar rates.
+Maybe it correlates to how many single people in a country have.
 Here’s a look at the data.

 • In America, 52.5% of women use vibrators.
 (The Journal of Sexual Medicine, 2009a)1